 Women Who Weep

-There was a time when I watched many old Korea movies, and I was interested in the way many women cry in the old cinema.
-When they cry they are either close to the ground or some kind of space where they need to press with their hands.
+There was a time when I watched many old Korean movies, and I was curious about the way women cry in movies.
+When they do they are either close to the ground or a surface that they press or rub with their hands.
+Why do they do this?

 40 pages, 120 x 180 mm, soft cover, 2025